Reviews You Can Rely On

 The Best Men's Hiking Boots for 2024

 We have tested hiking boots for 12 years, with over 80 unique models bought and pitted head-to-head.
-This updated review analyzes 19 of the best models available today.
+This updated review analyzes 19 great options available today.
 Our review team is a group of avid hikers excited to share their experiences with you.
 This team of alpine guides and backcountry enthusiasts spent months hiking through mountains, deserts, and forests on the trail and off before scoring, ranking, and passing final judgment on all the models in our lineup.
-The resulting review has in-depth details on specific performance areas and recommendations for finding the best hiking gear for your budget.
+The resulting review has in-depth details on specific performance areas and recommendations for finding the right hiking gear for your budget.

 Editor's Note: We updated our men's hiking boot review on October 29, 2024, to include new models and update our testing methods.